 You can check out the video here: Simon Sinek’s Ted Talk

-2. Leverage the power of storytelling
+2. Use the power of storytelling

 Stories & anecdotes have the power to transport us to a different world, evoke emotions and connect us with people we have never met.
 This is why storytelling is a remarkable tool for starting a presentation.
 It has the ability to hook your audience and captivate them, making them eager to hear more.